GuillaumeGermain/NLP/README.md

 - K-NN accuracy is getting worse with more data
 - Naive Bayes still has a minor improvement, but is super-fast then cheap to keep
-- Random Forest is stagnating around 51-53% and bit long to process => out it seems reasonable to drop K-NN, Naive Bayes and Random Forest (acceptably fast but not accurate) The execution time of SVM linear was OK on a non-scaled input SVM linear "scaled" seemed to deserve a special treatment as it had the best prediction, but it gets so long to train that it's simply not possible to keep it.
+- Random Forest is stagnating around 51-53% and bit long to process => out It seems reasonable to drop K-NN, Naive Bayes and Random Forest (acceptably fast but not accurate) The execution time of SVM linear was OK on a non-scaled input SVM linear "scaled" seemed to deserve a special treatment as it had the best prediction, but it gets so long to train that it's simply not possible to keep it.
 - SVM Sigmoid happens to stagnate around 50% so out.